spacemeshos/testnet-guide/netconfig.md

 ### Security Alert on first run

-> You should see a Windows security alert when you launch the app for the first time.
+> You may see a Windows security alert when you launch the App for the first time.
 Check the checkbox 'Private networks' and click 'Allow access'.

-If you didn't click on `Allow access` when prompted by Windows, you will need to manually permit the Spacemesh App to receive connections from the internet on TCP port 7153 and on UDP port 7153.
+If you didn't click on `Allow access` when prompted by Windows, you may need to manually permit the App to receive connections from the internet on TCP port 7153 and on UDP port 7153.

 > Follow these instructions to configure incoming connections rules for these two ports.